dbt-labs/dbt-project-evaluator/README.md

 Each test warning indicates the presence of a type of misalignment.
 To troubleshoot a misalignment:
 1. Locate the related documentation below
-2. Query the associated model to find the specific instances of the issue within your project
+2. Query the associated model to find the specific instances of the issue within your project or set up an [`on-run-end` hook](https://docs.getdbt.com/reference/project-configs/on-run-start-on-run-end) to display the rules violations in the dbt logs (see [displaying violations in the logs](#displaying-violations-in-the-logs))
 3. Either fix the issue(s) or [customize](#customization) the package to exclude them

 ----